rrichajalota/fairseq/README.md

 This is the code used for the paper *Self-Supervised Neural Machine Translation*, which describes a joint parallel data extraction and NMT training approach.
 It is based on a May 2019 copy of the [Fairseq-py](https://github.com/pytorch/fairseq) repository.
 Be aware that it is therefore not up-to-date with current changes in the original Fairseq(-py) code.

+## Installation

+1. Clone this repository and make sure you have [Anaconda Python](https://www.anaconda.com/distribution/) installed.

+2. Create a virtual environment with Python 3.6 and activate

 ### What's New: